ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S4-kubernetes-04-pods-volumes/README.md

-# Hands-on Kubernetes-04 : Kubernetes Volumes
+# Hands-on Kubernetes-04: Kubernetes Volumes

 Purpose of this hands-on training is to give students the knowledge of Kubernetes Volumes.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

 - Explain the need for persistent data management.